javitorres/datalakeStudio/README.md

-# datalakeStudio
+# Datalake Studio
-Python+Streamlit application to explore datasets using SQL.
-It uses the incredible Duckdb engine.
+Python+Streamlit+DuckDB application to explore datasets using SQL.
+It uses the incredible DuckDB engine.

 If you have ChatGPT credentials you can use the SQL assistant who will have context about the tables and its fields

 # Configuration

+Install dependencies in requirements.txt

-Create file .streamlit/secrets.toml in your home for your credentials:
+Optional: Create file .streamlit/secrets.toml in your home for your credentials:

 s3_access_key_id="XXXXXXXXXXXXXXXXXX"
 s3_secret_access_key="XXXXXXXXXXXXXXXXXX"